dardoria/fitness-board/README.md

 # fintess-board

-A streamlit dashboard showing simple sport statistics based on TCX a and Fit activity files.
+A streamlit dashboard showing simple sport statistics based on .tcx and .fit activity files.

 Activity files were exported from Strava and then imported to DuckDB